BahadorGh/Blckchain-course-1401/sample-dapp/README.md

 - `npm install --save-dev react-app-rewired crypto-browserify stream-browserify assert stream-http https-browserify os-browserify url buffer process`

-### 2. Create a file with below contents, and name it as: config-overrides.js
+### 2. Create a file in the root project folder with below contents, and name it as: config-overrides.js

 ```
 const webpack = require('webpack');